-- A. Loading docks and/or berths shall be provided on site to serve the use.
-Such facilities shall be designed according to the following standards unless an alternative design is approved through the site development review or administrative site development review process. - 1.
-Loading docks shall be located inside a building and equipped with closable doors. - 2.
-Loading zones shall be provided along the street frontage(s).
+- A. Adequate IL oading docks and/or berths shall be provided on site to serve the use.
+Such facilities shall be designed according to the following standards unless an alternative design is approved located on the rear or side of the building, be screened from the public right-of-way, and are subject to review and approval through the site development review or administrative site development review process. - 1.
+Loading dock entrances shall not exceed 20 feet in width. - 12.
+Loading docks shall be located inside a building and equipped with closable doors. - 2B.
+Adequate Loading zones shall be provided along the street frontage(s).